BioTurboNick/SMLMAssociationAnalysis_NCB.jl/README.md

 The underlying data files have some quirks that need to be adjusted, so a special run file is provided.
 Follow the instructions above but use the scripts in `src/paper/`.
 You may obtain the data from [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3892995.svg)](https://doi.org/10.5281/zenodo.3892995) and extract it to `dataset/` in the project folder.
 The output files will be deposited into `output/`.
- - run_original.jl: read the data files, compute associations, and save result
+ - `run_original.jl`: read the data files, compute associations, and save result
- - run_original_analysis.jl: load result and calculate statistics and plots
+ - `run_original_analysis.jl`: load result and calculate statistics and plots
- - run_optimize.jl: run the calculations with various parameter choices for optimization
+ - `run_optimize.jl`: run the calculations with various parameter choices for optimization
- - run_optimize_analysis.jl: generate graphs of the parameters for optimization.
+ - `run_optimize_analysis.jl`: generate graphs of the parameters for optimization.
- - simulate.jl: Simulate cells to test the algorithm.
+ - `simulate.jl`: Simulate cells to test the algorithm.

 ```
 Key to dataset: